reparationshistory/reparations-timeline/README.md

 # reparations-timeline
 Continuously updated educational dataset documenting reparations efforts

 # Reparations Timeline

-This project is a living educational resource documenting reparations efforts across different jurisdictions and time periods.
+This project is a living educational resource documenting reparations efforts across time.

 ## About

-The dataset is continuously updated in a Google Sheet for live use on the [Reparations Timeline Website](#).
+The dataset is continuously updated in a Google Sheet for live use on the [Reparations Timeline Website](https://reparationshistory.org).
 Versioned, citable releases are archived here on GitHub and assigned DOIs via Zenodo.

 ## How to Use